kaushalSTC/rnative-workspace/PUBLISHING_GUIDE.md

 ```

 #### **B. Verify Package Names**
-Your packages use scoped names: `@kaushalrathour/shared-ui`
+Your packages use scoped names: `@kaushalstc/shared-ui`
-- ✅ This requires your npm account to have access to the `@kaushalrathour` scope
+- ✅ This requires your npm account to have access to the `@kaushalstc` scope
 - ✅ Or the packages need `"publishConfig": { "access": "public" }` (already added)

 #### **C. Check Git Status**